 Take a Helicopter Tour

+If you are still thinking about what to do in Maui, consider a heli tour!
 It may not be a cheap experience, but helicopter tours around the Hawaiian islands are easily one of the most popular things to do.
 Maui’s stunning coastline, high mountains, deep valleys, and inaccessible waterfalls make it the perfect place to explore from the air.

-Live the island life
+Live the Island Life

-We found a cute cottage that was well constructed entirely of bamboo with open screen windows, full kitchen, and deck with a hot tub.
+We found a cute cottage that was well constructed entirely of bamboo with open screen windows, a full kitchen, and a deck with a hot tub.
 We picked up our rental on Glamping Hub, but you can also find plenty on Airbnb.

 Relax at Kapalua Beach